lthibault/blog/content/posts/random-cidr-iter.md

 ### Conclusion:  Why Bother?

-Judging from the lack of relevant libraries on GitHub, it would seems the need for randomized IP enumeration is somewhat niche.
+Judging from the lack of relevant libraries on GitHub, it seems the need for randomized IP enumeration is somewhat niche.
 As such, a few words on motivation seem like an appropriate way to conclude my first blog post.

 [Wetware](https://github.com/wetware/ww) is a minimal cluster environment that makes it easy to write distributed systems and applications.
 Wetware is distributed as a single static binary that runs a server process on each host in your cluster.
 The server is responsible for joining the cluster, after which it can share resources with other hosts, and export cluster-wide services to applications.